NicholasPCole/byo-lisp/notes.md

 * In C, strings are represented by the pointer type `char*`.
 Built-in types include `void`, `char`, `int`, `long`, `float`, `double`, and more.

+## An Interactive Prompt

+* There is a typo in the first paragraph: "we can built" should be "we can build".
+If I find many more typos in the rest of the book, I will submit a pull request fixing them.

+* While writing a `while(true) {}` loop, the compiler returned an error:

+        $ cc -std=c99 -Wall prompt.c -o prompt.o
+        prompt.c: In function ‘main’:
+        prompt.c:10:12: error: ‘true’ undeclared (first use in this function) while (true) {
+                    ^
+        prompt.c:10:12: note: each undeclared identifier is reported only once for each function it appears in

+    This occurs because C does not have any built-in Boolean types.

+* Lines beginning with a `#` character are preprocessor commands.

+* There is a typo in the Bonus Marks section: "with `printf`." should be "with `printf`?"